neilm813/react-example-project-structure/README.md

 ### Environment Configurations

-- The [.env](./.env) file is usually ignored (not here so it is shown).
+- The [.env](./.env) file is usually ignored (it's included here as an example).
 This is where you store configuration info that may change between environments, such as a port, URLs, API keys, or other kinds of credentials.

 ---